karel-brinda/samsift/README.rst

                         print(ALIGNMENT)

-All Python expressions can access variables mirroring the fields from the alignment section of the `SAM specification
+**SAM fields.** All Python expressions can access variables mirroring all the fields from the alignment section of the `SAM specification
 <https://samtools.github.io/hts-specs/SAMv1.pdf>`_, i.e., `QNAME`, `FLAG`,
 `RNAME`, `POS` (1-based), `MAPQ`, `CIGAR` , `RNEXT`, `PNEXT`, `TLEN`, `SEQ`, and `QUAL`.
 For instance, keeping only reads with `POS` smaller than  10000